Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Measuring Emotions

-\paragraph{The Positive And Negative Affect Schedule} PANAS \cite{watson1988development} is one of the most widely used scales to measure mood or emotion.
+The Positive And Negative Affect Schedule~(PANAS)~\cite{watson1988development} is one of the most widely used scales to measure mood or emotion.
 This brief scale comprises twenty items, with ten items measuring positive affect (\eg, excited, inspired) and ten measuring negative affect (\eg, upset, afraid).
-Each item is rated on a five-point Likert Scale, ranging from 1 (Very slightly or not at all) to 5 (Extremely), measuring the extent to which the emotions have been experienced in a specified time frame.
+Each item is rated on a five-level Likert scale, ranging from 1 (Very slightly or not at all) to 5 (Extremely), measuring the extent to which the emotions have been experienced in a specified time frame.
 PANAS was designed to measure emotions in various contexts, such as at the present moment, the past day, week, year, or general (on average).
 Thus, the scale can measure state affect, dispositional or trait affect, emotional fluctuations throughout a specific period, or emotional responses to events.
-The scale results can be divided into two components: positive and negative, rated on a scale of 10 to 50, respectively.
+The scale results can be divided into two components: positive and negative, ranging from 10 to 50 by summing the scores of all ten items within a component.
 A higher score in the positive component indicates a more positive mood, and the same holds for the negative component.
+A noteworthy property of PANAS is its direct inquiry into specific emotional states, rendering it a straightforward and easy benchmark.

 \paragraph{Challenging Self-Report Measures}